chidubemokeke/Subgraph-Tutorial-S1-P2-Additional-Data-Sources/README.md

 }

 type Transfer @entity {
-  id: ID! # Unique identifier for the transfer event
+  id: ID! # Unique identifier for each Transfer entity
-  from: Bytes! # Address from which the tokens are transferred
+  from: Bytes! # Address from which the tokens were transferred
-  to: Bytes! # Address to which the tokens are transferred
+  to: Bytes! # Address to which the tokens were transferred
   amount: BigInt! # Amount of tokens transferred
   blockNumber: BigInt! # Block number when the transfer occurred
   blockTimestamp: BigInt! # Timestamp when the transfer occurred